geotools/geotools/docs/user/library/coverage/faq.rst

 This is in opposition to the ISO Coverage model (where Coverage extends Feature) provided by ISO 19123 specification.

-GeoTools 'Coverage' objects emerged from an earlier specification published by the OpenGeospatial Consortium (OGC) called "Grid Coverage Services Implementation" (OGC 01-004).
+GeoTools 'Coverage' objects emerged from an earlier specification published by the Open Geospatial Consortium (OGC) called "Grid Coverage Services Implementation" (OGC 01-004).

 Q: How is raster data supported?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The design of the coverage modules follows closely the design of image handling in Java.
-Java provides three major subsystems in their Java media API's which are used and extended in GeoTools.
+Java provides three major subsystems in their Java media APIs which are used and extended in GeoTools.

 Image I/O system
   To access files with image content.
 This provides code to access many